jaeyoung0909/AI-vocabulary-book/SPRINT3/Sprint_3_Plan.md

 ## AI-VOCABULARY BOOK

-SPRINT COMPLETION DATE : July.15.2019
+SPRINT COMPLETION DATE : July.22.2019

 REVISON #1

-REVISON DATE : July.8.2019
+REVISON DATE : July.15.2019

-GOAL : Add frequency checker to application
+GOAL : Add recommandation system to application

-## USER STORY 2
+## USER STORY 3

-" As a user, I want to input texts to see the frequencies of the words in the text "
+" As a user, I want to take quizzes so that the app can give me more personalized & specific word recommendations. "

-TASK 1 : Understanding frequency check algorithm and implementation using JS (2)
+TASK 1 : Understand SVD algorithm and implement SVD using JS (2)

-TASK 2 : UI of text input and known word check box using HTML and CSS (5)
+TASK 2 : Gather learning data & Estimate accuracy of SVD (11)

-TASK 3 : Attach UI to Django app (3)
+TASK 3 : UI for recommended words list using HTML and CSS & Attach UI to Django app (2)

-TASK 4 : Contruct DB for saving known and unknown words.
-(3)
+TASK 4 : Apply translation API (1)

+" As a user, I want to review my unknwon words, so that I can see what words were previously unknwon (they still might be unfamiliar). "

-TASK 5 : Upload app to AWS (1)
+TASK 5 : UI for review page (5)

+TASK 6 : Construct quiz system (3)

-Total : 14
+Total : 24

 ## TEAM ROLES